mkpartners/cremedelacrm-www/content/post/is-overlapping-tech-killing-your-it-budget.md

 The front end is still being fine tuned, but you can follow [this link](https://news.mkpartners.com/TechAudit) to kick off your tech audit right now!

-And, as always, if you need help getting a new product or platform rolled out org-wide, [drop us a line](https://www.mkpartners.com/contact/)!
-We're happy to help.
-Until next time, keep working hard, smart, and happy.

 We'll see you in the cloud.